SC5/sc5-styleguide/DEVELOPMENT.md

 ### Running development server and watches

+Your gulp needs to be at least v.3.9.0

+Install all npm dependencies

+    npm install

 The stylesheet of the style guide itself could be used as test data.
 Start watching UI code changes in lib/app and build the app using the style guides stylesheets: